OceanBioME/OceanBioME.jl/paper/paper.md

 This interface also facilitates rapid prototyping, as models can be implemented and swapped easily by just extending a few key functions.
 This flexibility and ease-of-use is unmatched in existing biogeochemical models.

-``OceanBioME.jl`` was designed specifically to study ocean carbon dioxide removal (OCDR) strategies.
-Assessing the effectiveness and impacts of OCDR is challenging due to the complexities of the interactions between the biological, chemical, and physical processes involved in the carbon cycle.
-Moreover, field trials of OCDR interventions are generally small-scale and targeted, while the intervention required to have a climate-scale impact is regional or global.
-We have built ``OceanBioME.jl`` to meet these challenges by creating tools that provide a modular interface to the different components within the ocean modelling framework provided by ``Oceananigans.jl``.
-This allows easy access to a suite of biogeochemical models ranging from simple idealized to full-complexity models.
-\autoref{fig2} shows a simple column model with an OCDR intervention (macroalgae growth) added after a warm-up period, which increases the carbon export of the system.

-![Here we show the results of a 1D model, forced by idealised light and mixing, which qualitatively reproduces the biogeochemical cycles in the North Atlantic.
-We then add kelp (500 frond / m² in the top 50 m of water) in December of the 2ⁿᵈ year (black vertical line) which causes an increase in air-sea carbon dioxide exchange and sinking export, as well as a change in the phytoplankton growth cycle.
-Figure made with `Makie.jl` [@makie]. \label{fig2}](column_example.png)

 The biologically active particles built into ``OceanBioME.jl`` are particularly useful for OCDR applications.
 Accurate carbon accounting is essential for assessing the effectiveness of OCDR strategies.
 Biologically active particles can be used to track carbon from a particular source while accounting for interactions with its surroundings.
 Biologically active particles can also be used to model OCDR deployment strategies including seaweed cultivation, alkalinity enhancement, and marine biomass regeneration.
 ``OceanBioME.jl`` currently includes an extended version of the sugar kelp model presented by @broch:2012 as an example of the utility and implementation of these features.
+\autoref{fig2} shows a simple column model with an OCDR intervention (macroalgae growth) added after a warm-up period, which increases the carbon export of the system.

+![Here we show the results of a 1D model, forced by idealised light and mixing, which qualitatively reproduces the biogeochemical cycles in the North Atlantic.
+We then add kelp (500 frond / m² in the top 50 m of water) in December of the 2ⁿᵈ year (black vertical line) which causes an increase in air-sea carbon dioxide exchange and sinking export.
+Changes to the phytoplankton growth cycle are also apparent.
+Figure made with `Makie.jl` [@makie]. \label{fig2}](column_example.png)

 The implementation of OceanBioME.jl models allows for seamless integration with data assimilation packages, such as ``EnsembleKalmanProcesses.jl`` [@ekp].
 This feature facilitates rapid calibration of model parameters, providing a powerful utility for integrating observations and models, with the potential to improve model skill and identify key sources of uncertainty.